Elected Board Members

 Julie holds degrees from NMC, Hope College and GVSU.
 She is an elementary teacher as well as IT Support in her building.
 People seem to like her because she is polite and rarely late.
 She likes to eat ice cream and really enjoys a nice pair of slacks.

 Amy has lived in the Grand Rapids area most of her life.
-She graduated from Davenport College and GRCC with Associate degrees.
-Currently she works part time as an X-ray tech at an Orthopedic office, teaches Ballroom dancing during the school year, teaches Lead Paint Safety classes and maintains rental property.
+She graduated from Davenport College and GRCC with an Associate Degree.
+Currently she works part time as an X-ray tech at an Orthopedic office, teaches Ballroom dancing during the school year, teaches Lead Paint Safety classes, and maintains rental property.

 In her spare time, she enjoys sewing, dancing, yardwork, old movies and keeping up with 2 grown sons and 4 grandchildren.